 Check News & Events for updates or join The Revolution's mailing list to receive email notifications.
 You can also Follow The Revolution on Twitter and Like The Revolution on Facebook to receive updates in your News Feed.

 The Revolution has one primary aim: the continuous expansion of all on this earth and beyond!
 The most expansive route will continuously change and look different as we travel through space and time.
 Therefore, it is noted within The Revolution an inherent formlessness.
 Yet for today, there has been defined four primary Factions necessary to begin the implementation of The Revolution.

-Faction 1: Establish a free, alternative primary education system that focuses on critical thinking without judgment, hyper-awareness with acceptance, and ego-loss to access the magic all around us.
+Faction 1: Establish a free, alternative primary education system that focuses on critical thinking without judgment, hyper-awareness with acceptance, and a death of self to access the magic all around us.
 The children are the future!

-Faction 2: Create a politically motivated, socially conscious popular culture by utilizing widespread venues, such as music, television, radio, film, Internet, fashion, etc., in order to create alternative public domains that counter current forms of O&R (oppression & repression).
+Faction 2: Create a politically motivated, socially conscious popular culture by utilizing widespread venues, such as music, television, radio, film, Internet, fashion, etc., to create alternative public domains that counter current systems of O&R (oppression & repression).

 Faction 3: The redistribution of wealth around the world through a socialist-based conduit corporation, which houses small, independent business of all kinds, in conjunction with a nonprofit that supplies free means of production to the public in order to provide for everyone's survival needs: free food, clothing, shelter, health care for all on this earth and beyond!

-Faction 4: Research and development in science and technology, such as the employment of nanotechnology for hygiene and cleaning products to help eliminate waste, robots to liberate the workforce, and any discoveries that stimulate continuous expansion on a cellular or cosmic level, including everything in between and beyond our current imagination.
+Faction 4: Research and development in science and technology that stimulate continuous expansion on a subatomic and cosmic level, including everything in between and beyond our current imagination.